Scholarships & Financial Aid

 There is also a scholarship search engine through SOPHAS.

 Federal loans are available to U.S. citizens enrolled at least half-time and making satisfactory progress in a degree program.
-Federal financial aid to graduate students is available through the Federal Stafford Student Loan program and the Federal Graduate PLUS Loan program.
+Federal financial aid to graduate students is available through the Federal Direct Loan program and the Federal Graduate PLUS Loan program.

 If you have questions about the loan application process after reviewing the information on the web page, you may contact Dartmouth's Financial Aid office at (603)646-2451 or email at firstname.lastname@example.org.